Mike Pompeo picked as Trump's new secretary of state: What to know about him

 “As Director of the CIA, Mike has earned the praise of members in both parties by strengthening our intelligence gathering, modernizing our defensive and offensive capabilities, and building close ties with our friends and allies in the international intelligence community,” Trump said.

-Fox News’ Zoe Szathmary, Lucas Tomlinson and The Associated Press contributed to this report.
+Fox News’ Chad Pergram, Zoe Szathmary, Lucas Tomlinson and The Associated Press contributed to this report.